1coderookie/BSB-LPB-LAN/docs/kap11.md

 	sendHttpGetRequest("http://192.168.178.88/S701=1")
 end

-rule "SetPartyMode" //ONLY if Parameter 48 is NOT available on your controller: extends heating Komfort time for 1-5 hours when
+rule "SetPartyMode1" //ONLY if Parameter 48 is NOT available on your controller: extends heating Komfort time for 1-5 hours when
 	Item hz_status changed
 then